Deer Eat This Garden (and It Flourishes)

 You can’t go wrong with mountain mints (Pycnanthemum spp.), which offer months of irresistible food to a diverse array of pollinators but are not part of the deer diet.

 “You can do this because you have such a large space,” a visitor told me during a spring Wild Ones tour of our habitat.
 “My yard is much smaller, and the deer eat everything.”
 But the truth is that our peaceful coexistence with deer has nothing to do with size.
-Our 2.23-acre place is all edge—akin to eight smaller yards surrounded by constantly shifting conditions.
+Our 2.23-acre place is all edge habitat—akin to eight smaller yards surrounded by constantly shifting conditions.
 Neighbors on every side have expansive lawns bordered by tree lines—excellent hangout spots for deer.
 But we have what they really want: an extensive food supply and cozy hiding spots.
 Some deer make their headquarters in our sanctuary, where fawns hide safely among the ferns and bucks and does can sleep under the shrubs.

 A wildlife garden should attract and nurture these mammals, but keeping it sustainable requires trading conventional landscaping practices for more holistic ones.
 Evenly spaced plants surrounded by mulch doesn’t build resilience, but growing plants from seed, encouraging volunteers from the seedbank, and dense and diverse plantings do.